-Caroline Flack And Boyfriend Andrew Brady Relationship Details Revealed: From How They Met To Their Engagement
+Caroline Flack and Andrew Brady: Relationship Details Revealed Including How They Met To Their Engagement

 On April 28, the happy couple confirmed on Instagram they were getting married as she wrote, “He’s put it on my finger and it won’t come off ... so I’ve said yes #chooselove.”

-After dating for only a matter of months, the couple haven’t revealed any immediate wedding plans.
+After dating for only a matter of months, the couple have put an end to marriage plans sadly.